 One of the drawings of my daughter playing violin in class.
 Music teaches order and math, life, freedom and dedication to an art.
 It teaches them listening and belonging to a long history of thought, peace and harmonies.

-This is a composite image. each person was done separately at different times over a number of years and then added to the stage, which actually occurred as a number of concerts In other words,. this is real, though it is done over a few years, during more than one concert.
+This is a composite image. each person was done separately at different times over a number of years and then added to the stage, which actually occurred as a number of concerts.
+In other words,. this is real, though it is done over a few years, during more than one concert.
 Some are done from life, some form photos, and some from both.
 My son and daughter are the third and forth standing from the left.
 I love the Suzuki program and way of teaching.
 It is a method of teaching that is not competitive and relies heavily on experience, individual and group learning form teachers and others of all ages.
 It is very effective and teaches the kids to really love music, the virtue of helping each other and the involvement of parents.
 Shinichi Suzuki was a brilliant teacher.
 His philosophy is a good one, and his insight that just as people learn their mother tongue, so they can learn music is not only true but a great contribution to a naturalistic theory of education.

 Violin at 12

 I think my son was four here.
 His first baseball team.
 This is one of my first sketches of him doing this.
-His mit was too big and he had no hat yet and he is standing in left field here, hoping someone will hit him a ball that will go by him. and he will run after it along with two or three other kids and there will be a tussle about who gets to thrown it back.
+His mit was too big and he had no hat yet.
+He is standing in left field here, hoping someone will hit him a ball that will go by him. and he will run after it along with two or three other kids and there will be a tussle about who gets to thrown it back.
 But the throw will only go 10 or 15 feet and other kids will get to throw too.
 The parents at games for this age are endlessly forgiving and no kid really understands what they are doing.
 This usually makes it delightful.

 In contrast this is this year, my son was 7 and here is a catcher.
-The batter who I drew over most of a 3 inning game is made up of different kids. there were alot of ‘lefties’ on that team.
+The batter who I drew over most of a 3 inning game is made up of different kids. there were a lot of ‘lefties’ on that team.

 Her team won this last summer(2016).
 This is her at bat.
 It does not much matter that her team won, but it was a lot of fun.
 Baseball is a lot safer than football, which I do not like much.
 I did a blog entry about these drawings here: